 The advantages of our FCPE are twofold.
-First, it builds upon the assumption that any point in time can be represented as a vector derived from a series of sine and cosine functions that reflect the cyclical nature of time with varying intensities and frequencies, which is suitable for modeling irregular time intervals.
-Second, we propose learning the intensities associated with each sample frequency based on the event semantic features (e.g., event type) at a particular time.
-Ideally, event types that occur frequently will be reflected in higher density values $\mu^k$ on the higher frequency $w_k$.
-As shown in \textbf{Appendix 1.2}, FCPE's translation invariance ensures stability, sustaining performance even when there are shifts in the input feature.
+First, it is based on the premise that any point in time can be represented as a vector derived from a series of sine and cosine functions, capturing the cyclical nature of time with varying intensities and frequencies.
+This approach is particularly suitable for modeling irregular time intervals.
+Second, we propose learning the intensities associated with each sampled frequency based on the event's semantic features (e.g., event type) at a particular time.
+Ideally, event types that occur more frequently will be reflected in higher density values $\mu^k$ at higher frequencies $w_k$.
+As demonstrated in \textbf{Appendix 1.2}, FCPE's translation invariance ensures stability, maintaining performance even when there are shifts in the input features.